 Substitutions and Variations

-- Toppings: Try adding almond butter, chia seeds, or a drizzle of honey.
+- Toppings : If you haven’t already, consider almond butter, chia seeds, or drizzle with honey.

 Make a Healthier Version

-And there you have it!
-Easy blueberry protein pancakes that are as nutritious as they are delicious.
-Don’t forget to let us know how your dish turns out, and consider checking out some of our other recipes.
+So, there you have it!
+Awesome blueberry protein pancakes that are literally just as good for you as they are tasty.
+Again, let us know how your dish turns out, and we hope you try some of our other recipes.

 Easy Blueberry Protein Pancakes